microsoft/vscode-docs/docs/csharp/package-management.md

 ## NuGet Commands in C# Dev Kit

-In C# Dev Kit, you can perform NuGet package operations in either of two ways: commands in the command palette or through right-click actions in the C# Dev Kit solution explorer.
+In C# Dev Kit, you can perform NuGet package operations in either of two ways: commands in the Command Palette or through right-click actions in the C# Dev Kit Solution explorer.
 The below documentation details how to use each NuGet command through both of the two methods.

 ### Add a package